 A stop-loss order can be either buy or sell

-A sell stop order sets a kind of a floor for the price of the security.
+A sell stop order sets a kind of floor for the price of the security.
 If the price hits that floor and goes past it, the position automatically triggers a market order.
 In simple terms, if your stock goes below a certain price, your broker will sell it immediately to protect your financial position.

 On the other hand, the buy stop order sets a ceiling in that a trader locks in profits before the stock takes a turn for the loss.
 In simple terms, if your stock reaches a certain value, your broker will try and sell it immediately to lock in your win.